-The U.S. Energy Information Administration (EIA) estimates that electricity transmission and distribution (T&D) losses average about 5% of the electricity that is transmitted and distributed annually in the United States.1
+The U.S. Energy Information Administration (EIA) estimates that annual electricity transmission and distribution (T&D) losses averaged about 5% of the electricity transmitted and distributed in the United States in 2018 through 2022.

 EIA has estimates for total annual T&D losses in the State Electricity Profiles.
 Data for each state and for the entire United States are in Table 10: Supply and Disposition of Electricity of each profile.
-To find the table, scroll down a Profile page to find the link under Table 1 for Full data tables 1-14.
-Click on the link, and in the resulting screen see the link for an xls file.
-In the file, see the worksheet 10: Source-Disposition, and in the worksheet see the row for estimated losses in the table.
+To find the table, scroll down a Profile page to find the link under Table 1 for Full data tables 1-17.
+Click on the link, and in the resulting screen, see the link for an xls file.
+In the file, see the worksheet 10: Source-Disposition, and in the worksheet, see the row for estimated losses in the table.

 To calculate T&D losses as a percentage, divide estimated losses by the result of total disposition minus direct use.
-Direct use electricity is the electricity generated mainly at non-utility facilities and that is not put onto the electricity transmission and distribution grid, and therefore direct use electricity does not contribute to T&D losses.
+Direct use electricity is not put onto an electricity transmission and distribution grid, and it does not contribute to T&D losses.

 U.S. electricity flow diagram

 Last updated: November 7, 2023, with data available at the time of update.